-In this blog post we continue digging into the concepts presented in our model “3 pillars of marketplace success”.
-Our last post focused on the content quality pillar, but now we are going to delve into the concept of user trust and how moderation can positively affect it.
+In this blog post, we continue digging into the concepts presented in our model 3 pillars of marketplace success.
+Our last post focused on the content quality pillar, but now we will delve into user trust and how content moderation can positively affect it.

-Here are some things you can do to raise the trust in your marketplace.
+Here are some things you can do to raise trust in your marketplace.

-If your users fall for scams listed on your site it’s of course very damaging to your brand.
-Apart from the loss of the victim, you also risk bleeding users due to word of mouth and bad PR.
+If your users fall for scams listed on your site, it damages your brand.
+Apart from losing the victim, you also risk bleeding users due to word of mouth and bad PR.

 Make sure that: